adampl2/First-milestone-project-DroneX/README.md

 1. The navbar kept its float: left position on mobile devices despite different intentions.
 The navbar was supposed to be equally centered on the mobile device, this was fixed using the justify-content: center declaration.

+2. The images in "Our Locations" sections would not align symmetrically and their position was uneven.
+This was fixed using 3 declarations: display: flex, align-content: center, and justify-content: center as well as other declarations in the location-images CSS class.

+3. The "Request delivery" button did not appear at all on mobile devices.
+This was fixed using media queries.
+More specifically, using position: absolute and bottom: 45% CSS declarations.

+4. The position of all headings on the background images was altered significantly when using the website on a mobile device.
+This was fixed using the position: absolute and other relevant declerations associated with positioning an element.

+5. The navbar anchor tags had a visible background when hovering.
+This issue was easily fixed using the background: none declaration.

 ### Test Cases